sanleykuttu/MalluHub/README.md

 # MalluHub
-Website designed to learn malayalam alphabets
+Web app to learn malayalam using nodejs